 Scams and other concerns

-- Border Guards – There has also been some report of some “fake” border guards that will have the uniform and ask for money.
+- Border Guards – There has also been some “fake” border guards that will have the uniform and ask for money.
 Be aware of this if you are crossing any of the borders.

 Horse or Camel Thieves

 This may seem like something from the wild wild west, but when people go on a long horse, camel trek, or another kind of trek, they may wake up and find they have been robbed and their horse or other forms of transportation is gone.